celestiaorg/docs/docs/developers/gm-node.md

 ![1.png](/img/gm/1.png)

-Inside the celestia-node repository is a utility called `cel-key` that uses the key utility provided by Cosmos-SDK under the hood.
+Inside the celestia-node repository is a utility named `cel-key` that uses the key utility provided by Cosmos-SDK under the hood.
 The utility can be used to `add`, `delete`, and manage keys for any DA node type `(bridge || full || light)`, or just keys in general.